 What is Incentive Pay?
-Explaining How to Unlock Employee Potential
+Explaining how to unlock employee potential

 Employee motivation is a key factor in the success of any organization.
 When employees are motivated, they are more productive, engaged, and committed to their work.
 In turn, this motivation can increase performance towards organizational goals.
 One effective way to motivate employees is through incentive pay.